drwetter/testssl.sh/.github/ISSUE_TEMPLATE/feature_request.md

 ---

+**Please check this repo whether this is a known issue** Feel free to comment there

 **Is your feature request related to a problem?
 Please describe.**
 A clear and concise description of what the problem is.
 Ex.
 I'm always frustrated when [...]